How to Make a Dowel Christmas Tree in Just 2 Easy Steps

 While a DIY Christmas tree may seem daunting, it's actually quite easy.
 So easy, you barely need more than one step!
 Make your own Christmas tree in under an hour with this simple how-to.

 To keep your tree standing, you'll need a rounded tree base.
 Using a 1-1/2-inch spade bit, drill three-quarters of the way into the center of the wooden round.
 Insert the 8-foot pole into the hole and secure with a 1-1/2-inch wood screw through the bottom of the round.

 Step 2: Add Branches

-Mark peg placement on the pole.
+Mark where you want the branches on the pole.
 Our tree has 36 pegs spaced approximately 6 inches apart around the length of the pole, with the largest diameter pegs on the bottom and the smallest diameter pegs on the top — just like a real tree.
 You could mix and match pole sizes to create a more abstract tree.
 We started 6 inches from the bottom and ended with the top peg 6 inches from the top.
 Drill peg holes in the pole at a 45-degree angle, using spade bits that are the same diameter as the peg.
 Insert pegs in the holes, and your tree is built!
 Try adding a handmade ornament to the tree.